buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 The Skills and their usual uses are summarized.
 The number of Actions necessary to perform the typical check is also indicated; more complex uses require more time and Actions.

-The Actions necessary for the check can vary depending on the character's ability and the complexity of the check.
+The Actions necessary for the check can vary depending on the character' \*\*s ability and the complexity of the check.

 In any case, always remember to carefully evaluate how the player declares to perform the actions to understand their duration and effects.